Swimming, bathing and hanging out at the Eisbach in Munich

 On hot days, you can already see the young people of Munich gliding into the stream and drifting north with the current of the water.

 After a good half of the route, you will come across the small Eisbach wave E2.
-Here you have to get out of the water first, because the surfers on the little Eisbach wave E2 have priority.
+Here you have to get out of the water first, because the surfers on the small Eisbach wave E2 have priority.
 Besides, nobody really wants to get a surfboard on their head.

-1. You can walk back to the starting position.
+- You can walk back to the starting position.
 This will look like the photo above.

 When re-entering, it is generally advisable not to make a head, as the stream is not very deep.

-After re-entering at the small Eisbach wave, you will reach a small pedestrian bridge after approx. 400 meters, under which you can swim.
+After re-entering at the small Eisbach wave E2, you will reach a small pedestrian bridge after approx. 400 meters, under which you can swim.
 From here, watch out, because the exit is soon on the left-hand side.
 That’s why the rule is from here on: Always swim on the left-hand side.

 Keep left and make sure you reach the exit ladder!